jrbarnard/date-interval-iterator/README.md

     // $occurrence will be a DateTime instance of every hour and half till next week }
 ```
-2. Get an the next 50 occurrences of every 2nd Wednesday and Thursdays:
+- Get the next 50 occurrences of every 2nd Wednesday and Thursdays:
 ```php
 $start = new DateTime(); // Now
 $end = 50;